amanzi/ats-short-course/README.md

 [![Docker](https://github.com/amanzi/ats-short-course/actions/workflows/docker-test.yml/badge.svg?branch=main)](https://github.com/amanzi/ats-short-course/actions/workflows/docker-test.yml)

+This course was first offered virtually on September 1 & 2, 2021.
+Slides are included .... {where?}.
+Video recordings of the course are available ... {where?}

 To follow along with the demonstrations, participants will perform simulations and visualize results within Jupyter notebooks running under JupyterLab within a Docker container.
 The container contains:

 * A Linux-based operating system, including common command line tools.